wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 provider.
 And that's all you need to do to enable tracing for Semantic Kernel.

 But what does Semantic Kernel export to the tracer provider?
-Spans created by Semantic Kernel contains data as defined in [the semantic conventions for generative AI systems][GENAI_STANDARD].
+Spans created by Semantic Kernel contain data as defined in [the semantic conventions for generative AI systems][GENAI_STANDARD].
 This experimental standard provides guidance on what information is needed to properly monitor LLM-based applications.
-It provides the following attributes among others for spans generated when calling an LLM:
+It provides the following attributes, among others, for spans generated when calling an LLM:

 - `gen_ai.system`: The LLM provider you called in the code.
 - `gen_ai.request.model`: The model you called in the code.